Synopsys: Adoption of AI technologies

-The transition to autonomous AI agents aims to enable engineers to focus on activities that differentiate products and accelerate time-to-market, transforming the traditional chip design process from manual workflows to AI-orchestrated automation.
+In 2026, Synopsys introduced an agentic AI technology called AgentEngineer for chip design tasks.
+The company says the technology is meant to automate engineering work across the chip design process, from implementation through verification and debugging.
+In March 2026, Synopsys announced multiphysics fusion technology, the first EDA software resulting from the company's Ansys acquisition.
+As of June 2026, customers of multiphysics fusion include Nvidia, MediaTek, and Cisco.

 Mergers and acquisitions

 Synopsys has grown significantly by acquiring companies in electronic design automation and related fields.

+Virtio Corporation

+Virtio Corporation was founded in 1999 and based in Campbell, California, USA with development centers in Campbell and Livingston, Scotland, UK.
+Virtio Corporation was a pioneering creator of Virtual SoC Platforms for early embedded software development.
+Virtio Corporation was acquired by Synopsys in May 2006.

 CoWare

 CoWare development was initiated by the Interuniversity Microelectronics Centre in Belgium as an internal project in 1992; it spun off as an independent company, supplying platform-driven electronic system-level (ESL) design software and services, four years later.
 CoWare was acquired by Synopsys in February 2010.

 Code Dx

 Code Dx was an American software technology company active from 2015 to 2021.
 The company's self-titled flagship product is a vulnerability management system that combines and correlates the results generated by a wide variety of static and dynamic testing tools.
 It was acquired by Synopsys in 2021.